 Recent engagements include Lindoro in L’italiana in Algieri for Bilbao, Don Ottavio in Don Giovanni at the Savonlinna Festival, Count Almaviva in Il Barbiere di Siviglia for the Royal Opera of Stockholm, Elvino in La Sonnambula for the Florida Grand Opera, Lindoro in L’italiana in Algieri for Atlanta Opera, his Bard Festival debut as Nagis in Chabier’s Le roi malgre lui, Lindoro L’italiana in Algieri in Catania, Conte Liebenskoff in Rossini’s Il Viaggio a Reims at Firenze’s Teatro del Maggio Musicale, Scipione in Il Sogno di Scipione with Gotham Chamber Opera in New York, Don Narciso in Il turco in Italia with Deutsche Oper am Rhein, Ramiro in La Cenerentola for Opera Colorado, and a return to the Metropolitan Opera for Armida, and Il Barbiere di Siviglia.
-Future engagements include his Covent Garden debut as Gluck’s Orfeo and Mozart’s Don Ottavio in Don Giovanni, and his return to the Royal Swedish Opera as Don Ottavio.
+Future engagements include his Covent Garden debut as Almaviva in Il Barbiere di Siiviglia, Gluck’s Orfeo and Mozart’s Don Ottavio in Don Giovanni.
+He will also make his debut with Berlin Staatsoper as Almaviva and return to the Royal Swedish Opera as Don Ottavio.

 Recent concert engagements have included Handel’s Messiah with the National Symphony Orchestra and Den Norske Opera Orchsetra, Rossini’s Petite Messe Solennelle, Mozart’s Requiem with the New York Choral Society at Carnegie Hall, and Moise et Pharaon at Carnegie Hall with the Collegiate Chorale.